 The safety of solar energy facilities has been studied by the North Carolina Clean Energy Center which notes in their 2017 white paper negligible concerns from electric shock, fire, toxicity, and EMF fields.
 However, FREM and the Planning Department have provided a number of proposed conditions which should further mitigate potential emergency management related concerns, including a proposed fire break, access road and bridge standards, video monitoring, and detailed wayfinding procedures.
-Staff further notes that the project lies in the Shade Grove area, which has been identified as an area that will needs a Fire Station regardless of the subject case and that the nearest Station to serve Site B is Station 9 located approximately 7 vehicular miles away.
+The Fire Chief conducted additional research and recommends an increase in the original recommended condition for the fire break width from 8 feet to 20 feet which has been conditioned accordingly.
+Staff further notes that the project lies in the Shady Grove area, which has been identified as an area that will need a Fire Station regardless of the subject case and that the nearest Station to serve Site B is Station 9 located approximately 7 vehicular miles away.